 The typical back yard has more in it than grass and one tree.
 Think of all the things in your backyard.. trees, shrubs, tables, chairs, grills, etc. Now think of the part of the house that would be included in the fenced area (usually one of the sides of your fence is the house).
 AC units, utility boxes, window sills, decks, steps, railings, etc. All these things and more can be used by your cat to circumvent an otherwise well-done cat containment fence system.
 For this reason, any yard looking to be secured for cat containment needs to be carefully examined for anything a cat could use to their advantage.
 Let's begin by considering things that cannot be easily moved first.

 Trees are common in yards and one of the first things people do think of when they think about creating a cat-proof fence in their yard.
 Trees can be easy to handle or a lot of work and it comes down to what kind of tree, how big is it and how close it is to the fence line.
 A tree with no low branches (high canopy) can be easily rendered “unclimbable”.
 This is done by securing a hard and smooth material around the tree in such a way that it does not harm the tree.
-We have a good tutorialhere about the process.
+We created a simple tutorial to help you plan for this concept.
 This method works for most trees with no low branches.
-Larger trees that are against or very close the fence may be better handled by using arms on the tree to “walk” the arch of the cat-proofer top around the tree trunk.
+Larger trees that are against or very close to the fence may be better handled by using arms on the tree to “walk” the arch of the cat-proofer top around the tree trunk.
 Shrubs and bushes needed to be carefully examined in the same kind of way.
 Can a cat climb it and jump from it?
 If so, it may need to be cut short, cut down or relocated.
 Occasionally a tree, trees or shrubs need to be “boxed out” of the cat-secure area completely.
 There is a solution for almost every tree and shrub/bush situation using the Purrfect Fence system.

 The biggest concern in this department is the cat being able to jump on top of the cat fence or onto the house roof.
 Its time to think like a cat.
 Take a look at the structures attached to your house and consider what a cat can do if they climb or jump from them.
 First, look at the structures near your home or buildings to see if a cat could use them to get on the roof.
 Are there posts to climb?
 A railing near a low roof?
 The best answer may be to treat any posts like a tree and wrap them in something smooth and hard like aluminum flashing.
 Railings may be a bit trickier.
 For example, placing large items on them like potted plants or even switch a wood rail for a plastic or metal option?